Connect with others who understand.

 Overview

-Invirase is a prescription drug approved by the Food and Drug Administration (FDA) to treat HIV-1 infection in combination with other antiretroviral medications.
-Invirase can be used by people 16 years and older.
-Invirase is also referred to by its drug name, Saquinavir, and by the abbreviation SQV.
-Invirase is an antiviral medication of the protease inhibitor (PI) class.
-Invirase is believed to work by preventing HIV from replicating in cells.
+Invirase was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat HIV-1 infection in combination with other antiretroviral medications.
+Invirase was indicated for people 16 years and older.
+Invirase was also referred to by its drug name, saquinavir, and by the abbreviation SQV.

 Side effects

-The FDA-approved label for Invirase lists common side effects including nausea, diarrhea, stomach pain, weakness, and changes in the shape or location of body fat.
-Rare but serious side effects listed for Invirase include chest pain, rapid heart rate, trouble breathing or swallowing, extreme weakness, or signs of a new infection.
+Rare but serious side effects listed for Invirase included chest pain, rapid heart rate, trouble breathing or swallowing, extreme weakness, or signs of a new infection.

 For more details about this treatment, visit: